anthonypeters/AutomatedTradingBot/README.md

 - Opens trades when RSI is below 40
 - Closes trades when RSI is above 60

-# Automation Process

-- Nothing complex, runs with a while True loop

 # Data feeds

 - Gets data from yfinance API